CDFER/LED-Rails-Firmware/README.md

 ## Web Installer

-Easily flash the latest firmware to your ESP32-C3 using your browser:
+Easily flash the latest firmware to your map using your browser:

 [Open the LED Train Map Web Installer](https://cdfer.github.io/Auckland-LED-Train-Map/led-rails.html)